hbctraining/variant_analysis/lessons/05_alignment_QC.md

 </pre>
 </details>

+### Submitting scripts for MultiQC
 Like the previous step, we will need to check to ensure that the previous `Picard` step for collecting metrics for each sample is down before we can submit this script.
 To do this, we will check out `squeue`:

 ```
 squeue -u $USER
 ```

-**If your `Picard` collect alignment metric steps are not completed yet**, wait until they have finished before submitting these jobs to `MultiQC`.
+* **If your `Picard` collect alignment metric steps are not completed** yet, **WAIT** until they have finished before submitting these jobs to `MultiQC`.

-**If your `Picard` collect alignment metric steps are completed and the only job you have running is your interactive job**, then submit this `MultiQC` job to collate the alignment metrics:
+* **If your `Picard` collect alignment metric steps are completed and the only job you have running is your interactive job**, then submit this `MultiQC` job to collate the alignment metrics:

 ```
 sbatch multiqc_alignment_metrics.sbatch
 ```

-This job should finish fairly quickly and then we can proceed to downloading it with `FileZilla` in the next lesson.
+This job should finish fairly quickly and then we can proceed to copying it over to our local computers so we can evaluate the alignment QC of our samples.

 [Next Lesson >>](06_evaluate_QC.md)